 In this subject students will investigate under the guidance of lecturers areas of individual interest, building upon those concepts and conventions investigated in Studio Art 3A.
 Students will be encouraged to develop a personal imagery and to view their work in relation to both art history and to contemporary developments.

-COFA 1014 Studio Art 4B S1 or S2 L3 C10
+COFA 1014 Studio Art 4B S2 HPW4 C10